textpattern/textpattern.github.io/administration/hello-world.md

 ### Learning more

-This is just a bare outline of how to build a Textpattern site.
-To continue your learning path, participate in the [Textpattern CMS support forum](https://forum.textpattern.com/), read the Tutorials and [Textpattern Tips](http://www.textpattern.tips/), and study the Tag Reference.
+This is just a bare outline of how to build a Textpattern-powered site.
+To continue your learning path, participate in the [Textpattern CMS support forum](https://forum.textpattern.io/), read tutorials and [Textpattern tips](http://textpattern.tips/), and study the [Tag reference](https://docs.textpattern.io/tags/).